-- know and understand the concepts like: project, program, project management, life cycle of a project, logical framework approach; - understand and use the logical framework and specific tools (stakeholder analysis, SWOT analysis, strategy selection, problem tree, objective tree, logical framework matrix, etc.); - understand and formulate goals, specific objectives, results, output indicators and outcome indicators; - establish necessary activities for implementing a project and identify the resources necessary to implement a project and achieve the established results; - estimate and plan in a frame time (Gantt matrix) the implementation of activities; - estimate and calculate the necessary costs to implement a project (project budgeting), distinguishing between different types of costs; - understand the importance of risk management and the sustainability of a project; - know the basic components of a feasibility study, a works approval documentation, as well as the specifics of the cost-benefit analysis and the economic analysis in the case of public investment projects; - know the basic elements regarding the monitoring, evaluation and audit procedures of the projects; - > understand the concept of call for proposal, guide for applicants, project proposal / grant application and its annexes; - understand the importance of the administrative evaluation grid and the technical c.
-Skills acquired by students:
+- Know and understand the concepts like project, program, project management, life cycle of project, logical framework approach. - Understand and use the logical framework and specific tools (stakeholder analysis, SWOT analysis, strategy selection, problem tree, objective tree, logical framework matrix, etc.). - Understand and formulate goals, specific objectives, results, output, and outcome indicators. - Establish necessary activities for implementing a project and identify the necessary resources to implement a project and achieve the established results. - Estimate and plan in time frame (Gantt matrix) the implementation of activities. - Estimate and calculate the necessary costs to implement a project (project budgeting), distinguishing between different types of costs. - > Understand the importance of risk management and the sustainability of a project. - Know the basic components of a feasibility study, a works approval documentation, as well as the specifics of the cost-benefit analysis and the economic analysis in the case of public investment projects. - Know the basic elements regarding the monitoring, evaluation and audit procedures of the projects. - Understand the concept of call for proposal, guide for applicants, project proposal / grant application and its annexes.

-- evaluation grid in the case of a project proposal; - understand how to submit / upload a project proposal and annexes; - > know the main non-reimbursable sources for funding public projects; - > develop a project proposal for a public organization or an NGO.
+- Understand the importance of the administrative evaluation grid and the technical evaluation grid in the case of a project proposal. - > Understand how to submit / upload a project proposal and annexes. - Know the main non-reimbursable sources for funding public projects. - > Develop a project proposal for a public organization or an NGO.